devCrowd-Team/fluent-cqrs/README.md

 ---

 Nice, really nice...
 But what if you want to **replay all Events** of an Aggregate?
-Yes... you couldn't... still now.
+Yes... you couldn't... till now.

 To replay all Events of an Aggregate code this: